Winter Can Bring Grave Dangers to Our Dogs and Cats

 Once these conditions start. the gritters and salt spreaders are out in force, keeping our roads free for our safety.

-People are also topping up on antifreeze in their engines cooling system and windscreen washers.
+People are also topping up on antifreeze in their engine cooling system and windscreen washers.

 Unfortunately, those actions can be devastating to our pets as rock salt and antifreeze can be deadly

 Dogs and cats are walking through the substances left by gritters and car drivers defrosting their windscreens and topping up antifreeze in the engines.

-Because it can irritate and also smells good, they lick it off their paws and fur. ingesting these noxious and poisonous chemicals.
+Because it can irritate and also smell good, they lick it off their paws and fur. ingesting these noxious and poisonous chemicals.

 Consuming rock salt can cause pancreatitis, dehydration and liver failure.
 Antifreeze contains ethylene glycol, this tastes like lemonade to dogs and cats and can be fatal when ingested.